cselab/aphros/examples/107_wasm/aphros.md

 : Component `x` of velocity

 `velocity y`
-: Component `x` of velocity
+: Component `y` of velocity

-The colormap is defined by
+Fields are rendered sequentially, with the colormap and opacities defined by

-* field values in `VALUES`
+* field values in `VALUES`,
-* flattened RGB color components between 0 and 1 in `COLORS`
+* flattened RGB color components between 0 and 1 in `COLORS`,
-* opacities between 0 and 1 in `OPACITIES`
+* opacities between 0 and 1 in `OPACITIES`.

 Predefined colors that expand to RGB components: